ZihengZZH/Project-Python/README.md

 18th Aug 2017 UPDATED
 --
 A new folder was added to store a simple project as friend analysis through a WeChat API.
 More details refer to WeChat_FriendAnalysis folder.

+23rd Aug 2017 UPDATED
+--
+A new file was added as image_crawler.py which intends to crawl all of images inside an webpage.
+Moreover, it is necessary to add a header to make request normal as from ordinary browser.